- Installing Security Suite

 - Set the 'Is Enabled' option to 'Yes'.

 - Click to apply the changes.

 Advanced User Validation

-Advanced Password Validation Settings allow you to set the advanced password requirements to reduce the possibility of password cracking.
+Advanced Password Validation Settings set the advanced password requirements to reduce the possibility of password cracking.

 - To access the settings, go to Stores > Settings > Configuration > Neklo tab > Security Suite > Advanced Password Validation Settings.